American Association for Men in Nursing

 The American Association for Men in Nursing (AAMN) is a professional organization for nurses that works to improve gender inclusion in nursing profession.
 The AAMN runs an annual award scheme which aims to recognize contributions made to the profession.

+The AAMN currently has 64 chapters spread across the US.

 History

 AAMN was established in 1971 by Steve Miller, a nurse, set up a group of like-minded men in Michigan.